-All public health consultant and DPH posts should be open to applicants from a variety of professional public health backgrounds.
-The appointments process must be in accordance with the statutory regulations for consultant appointments but should also reflect the multidisciplinary nature of these posts.
+The majority of these posts are open to applicants from a variety of professional public health backgrounds.
+The appointments process must be in accordance with the statutory regulations for consultant appointments, but should also reflect the multidisciplinary nature of these posts.

-Only in very exceptional circumstances may a post be restricted to medically qualified applicants.
+Only in exceptional circumstances may a post be restricted to medically qualified applicants.
 In these cases, both the job description and person specification should be adjusted accordingly and reflect clearly why there is a requirement for medical experience and qualifications.
-Where Faculty Advisers have been asked to approve a job description restricted to medical applicants only, they must discuss this job description with the FPH Registrar prior to approval.